Lucille Teasdale-Corti: Uganda

 However, they also made the difficult decision to send their daughter away for security reasons and for studies as the school system was also collapsing.
 Dominique had lived within the hospital compound since birth and had been taken by Lucille to the wards and operating room when her Ugandan nurse was absent.
 She had gone to the local primary school.
 Now Dominique would only return to Lacor for her holidays.
 She was sent to one of her aunts in Italy and then to a boarding school in Kenya, from where she could travel back to Uganda three times a year for her holidays.
 Lucille, whose only condition upon marrying Piero had been that their family would never be separated, stated that sending her daughter away was the biggest sacrifice she ever made.

 The first serious period of insecurity the hospital suffered was during the Uganda-Tanzania War, leading to Idi Amin’s overthrow in 1979.
 The hospital was repeatedly ransacked by the remnants of Idi Amin’s disbanded army fleeing from the advancing Tanzanian troops.
 During those months the hospital was cut off from the rest of the world, which was unaware of conditions inside.
 Lucille found herself undertaking an unprecedented number of operations as a result of the war and the ensuing vendettas among tribes.
 While Lucille was operating on a wounded soldier, Piero suffered a punctured eardrum because of a blow to the ear and was narrowly missed by machine gun fire during one confrontation with marauders.
 When the Tanzanian army arrived at the hospital, a commander stated that Lacor was the first hospital they had found open and functioning since they entered the country more than four months before and 600 km to the south.

 1980 – After several interim and two increasingly turbulent and brief provisional governments, Milton Obote returned to power as president of Uganda.
 Civil war broke out, and in the four-year military effort to destroy its challengers, Obote’s second government was responsible for a greater death toll than the estimated 300,000 deaths during the seven years of Idi Amin’s rule.
 It is estimated that over 500,000 Ugandans died and vast areas of land were devastated during Obote’s presidency.

 1982 – Victims of a mysterious "slim" disease (soon to be known as HIV/AIDS) began to appear at Lacor Hospital.
 Lucille started experiencing the first symptoms of what would later be recognized as opportunistic diseases linked to AIDS.
-Lucille would test HIV-positive in 1985, when the first tests became available in Italy.
-Piero and Lucille date the infection back to 1979, when Lucille started carrying out much surgery on war casualties, when she often cut herself with sharp fragments from shattered bones.
+Teasdale-Corti would test HIV-positive in 1985, when the first tests became available in Italy.
+Piero and Teasdale-Corti date the infection back to 1979, when she started carrying out much surgery on war casualties, when she often cut herself with sharp fragments from shattered bones.